maiktreya/maiktreya.github.io/contents/home.md

 <blockquote>
-Currently associated with the Complutense Institute for International Studies (ICEI-UCM), Miguel is deepening his exploration into income and wealth distribution trends, using extensive databases and surveys to investigate European and global trends through large scale inferential models and ML techniques.
+Currently associated with the Complutense Institute for International Studies (ICEI-UCM), Miguel is deepening his exploration into income and wealth distribution trends, using extensive databases and surveys to investigate European and global trends through large scale inferential models and Machine- learning techniques.
 Passionate about applied research and building data-oriented software solutions, Miguel is actively seeking opportunities to expand on these interests.
 </blockquote>

 -----------------------------------------------------------------------------------------------------